Perpetual-Altruism-Ltd/myNFT-Bridge/BRIDGE.md

 ### After deployement

 Please note all the deployement informations.
-The ImplTransparentProxy contract address is the address of your bridge.
+The BridgeTransparentProxy contract address is the address of your bridge.
 You can then use that address in the relay configuration.